 Patient: I have been diagnosed with a protruding disk but advised not to have surgery.
 The worst pain is at night in bed and getting up in the morning – for about an hour afterwards, it hurts.
 Panadeine forte doesn’t relieve the pain.
 Is there anything I can do to alleviate this?

-The treatment strategy would be as follows: try to keep a proper posture, avoiding repetitive cervical and lumbosacral stress (example weight lifting), adhering to a healthy lifestyle and proper nutrition, physical activity, losing excess of weight, smoking cessation, seeking medical advice in a timely manner when indicated.
+Doctor: The back pain caused by a herniated disk is due to a nerve compression that can produce an inflammatory process affectin g nerve roots (neuritis).
+The bulging of the content of the disk is more common in the lumbar region than in the cervical region.
+The bulging may or may not be clinically significant.
+Some patients with bulges are symptomatic and have a lot of pain, while others remain totally asymptomatic.The treatment strategy would be as follows: try to keep a proper posture, avoiding repetitive cervical and lumbosacral stress (example weight lifting), adhering to a healthy lifestyle and proper nutrition, physical activity, losing excess of weight, smoking cessation, seeking medical advice in a timely manner when indicated.
 During the pain crisis a physical therapy program should be followed and aimed to reduce pain and inflammation.
 For patients that show poor response to these measures the surgical option may be considered.